madzebra/electrum-bitcore/contrib/build-wine/README.md

    - mingw32-gcc-g++
    - msys-base
    After marking these terminate the Installation Manager (click x).
-   In the "Review Changes" window click "Apply".
+   Click "Review Changes" and then "Apply".

 4. The generated binaries are in './dist'.